A consistent, structured manager search could benefit your clients and your practice.

 Standard Deviation: Indicates the volatility of a portfolio’s total returns as measured against its mean performance.

-Past performance cannot guarantee future results.
-All investments are subject to market risk, including the possible loss of principal.
+Investing involves risk including loss of principal.
 Diversification neither assures a profit nor eliminates the risk of experiencing investment losses.
-All charts and tables are shown for illustrative purposes only.

-Portfolio Construction Services discussed are available only to financial professionals and not to the retail public.
+Portfolio Construction Services discussed are available only to financial professionals and not the retail public.

 T. Rowe Price Investment Services, Inc., Distributor.
 Investment advisory services are provided by T. Rowe Price Associates, Inc. T. Rowe Price Associates, Inc. and T. Rowe Price Investment Services, Inc. are affiliated companies.